modernice/goes/event/README.md

 }
 ```

-> The `version` field that is returned by `event.Event.Aggregate` refers to the
+> The `version` field that is returned by `event.Of[any, uuid.UUID].Aggregate` refers to the
 optimistic concurrency version of the aggregate the event belongs to.
 Event
 store implementations use this version to do optimistic concurrency checks when
 inserting event into the store.

 ### Event Bus

-The `event.Bus` interface defines a simple event bus that is accepted by all
+The `event.Bus[ID] interface defines a simple event bus that is accepted by all
 of goes' components.
 An event bus must be able to publish and subscribe to events:

 ```go